tyketchum/dr-longevity/PROJECT_OVERVIEW.md

 **Strategy**: Delay chronic disease onset by 10-20 years **Method**: Optimize exercise, nutrition, sleep, emotional health

-**This dashboard is your accountability system for the exercise pillar.**
+**This app is your accountability system for the exercise pillar.**

 ---